MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOGeoAdministrator.md

 ```

 ## DESCRIPTION
-This Cmdlet requires a connection to a multi-geo tenant to run correctly
+This Cmdlet requires a connection to a multi-geo tenant to run correctly.
 You must be a SharePoint Online global Administrator to run this script and allows you to add a user or group in the SharePoint Tenant as GeoAdministrator

 ## EXAMPLES